 Special Admissions Requirements for Comparative Literature

-Selection is based on the applicant’s undergraduate record, evidence of motivation supplied in the candidate’s personal statement of purpose, evidence of ability to do advanced work as expressed in a writing sample (10-15 pages) and supported by three letters of recommendation, and preparation in languages sufficient to satisfy the language requirement.
-The GRE is also required.
+Selection is based on the applicant’s undergraduate record, evidence of motivation supplied in the candidate’s personal statement of purpose, evidence of ability to do advanced work as expressed in a writing sample (not to exceed 20 pages) and supported by three letters of recommendation, and preparation in languages sufficient to satisfy the language requirement.
+If you are currently unable to take the GRE, in the application portal, please select a test-taking date after the application due date.
+We will give your application full consideration without GRE scores with the understanding that, if admitted, you will need to take the exam at a later date.
+Applicants who are encountering difficulty scheduling a GRE test date should discuss their individual situation with the DGS, who can provide additional guidance.
 Please also read the Frequently Asked Questions about the Graduate Program for further information.

-The application deadline for Fall 2018 is December 15, 2017.
+The application deadline for Fall 2021 is December 15, 2020.
 The application is available online through the Graduate School of Arts & Sciences Admissions page.
 All application materials, supporting credentials and recommendations, official standardized test scores, and application fee must be received by the deadline to be considered by Yale for admission.
+Due to current circumstances a fee waiver is possible for applicants suffering from financial hardship additional information may be found on the Yale Graduate Schools admissions website.
 Admissions decisions are announced by late February.

 The Department of Comparative Literature also offers three Combined Ph.D. degrees with the Department of Classics, the Film Studies Program, and the Renaissance Studies Program.
 For detailed descriptions of the combined degree programs, please click here.
 Additionally, students in Comparative Literature are eligible to pursue a supplemental M.Phil.
 Fellowship and degree in Medieval Studies.